Weighted Discriminants and Mass Formulas for Number Fields: Further Questions

-where $I_p$ denotes the inertia subgroup of $G_{Q_p}$.
-In terms of global number field invariants, this means that any field in which any prime above $p$ is ramified in the extension $K_{H'}/K_H$ is assigned a value of $\infty$ for this alternate discriminant.
+where $I_p$ denotes the inertia subgroup of $G_{Q_p}$, then $\cw(\phi) = \infty$.
+In terms of alternate discriminants, this means that any field $K$ in which any prime above $p$ is ramified in the extension $K_{H'}/K_H$ is assigned a value of $D_{\cw} = \infty$.
+If we count number fields by $D_{\cw}$, then $K$ will be excluded from the count entirely.

-If we count number fields by some alternate discriminant instead of the standard discriminant, this allows us to exclude fields with certain types of ramification.
-In particular, if $G$ and $A$ are finite groups with $A$ abelian, then we can in some cases use this technique to rephrase questions about unramified $A$-extensions of $G$-extensions of $\Q$ as questions about counting number fields by some alternate discriminant.
+Careful choices of which weights (or overall weights) to set equal to $\infty$ allows us to exclude fields with certain types of ramification.
+Most notably, if $G$ and $A$ are finite groups with $A$ abelian, then we can in some cases use this technique to rephrase questions about unramified $A$-extensions of $G$-extensions of $\Q$ as questions about counting number fields by some alternate discriminant.

 For example, if $G = C_2$ and $A$ is any finite abelian group, then any unramified $A$-extension of a quadratic field has Galois group $\Gamma = A \rtimes C_2$.
 By choosing appropriate weights, we can turn the study of the $A$-moment of class groups of quadratic fields into the study of $\Gamma$-extensions of $\Q$, counted by an alternate discriminant.
 Unfortunately, it is not always this simple to pin down what $\Gamma$ must be, so this technique becomes much harder to use for more complicated Cohen-Lenstra-type questions.